neo4j-partners/neo4j-aws-terraform/README.md

-# neo4j-terraform
+# neo4j-aws-terraform

 This repository hosts a terraform module for the installation of an environment in AWS EC2, running neo4j.

-## usage
+## Usage
 The terraform code hosted in this repository can be easily used by creating a parent module on your local machine, in a main.tf file as shown below.
 (More information about terraform modules can be found on [this](https://developer.hashicorp.com/terraform/language/modules) page)

-Note the 'source' parameter can be used to either point directly to this repository or a local copy of the code.
+Note the `source` parameter can be used to either point directly to this repository or a local copy of the code.

+The command [`ssh-keygen`](https://linux.die.net/man/1/ssh-keygen) can be used to generate a keypair.
+The private key should not be shared, and its file location should be the value for `private_key_path`.
+The contents of the public key should be given as the value for `public_key_path`

 ~~~
 #main.tf file for deploying neo4j-terraform